 Bill 148: Vacation Pay

-Under Bill 148, Ontario has increased the amount of time off an employee must take for vacation leave.
-These labour laws ensure that employers are providing three weeks of paid vacation to employees that have worked for the same company for five years.
-For employees of less than five years, vacation remains at two weeks of time off, in a 12-month employment cycle.
+Under Bill 148, Ontario increased employees’ vacation leave.
+Employers must provide three weeks of paid vacation to employees that have worked for the same company for five years.
+For employees of less than five years, vacation remains at two weeks in a 12-month employment cycle.

 A vacation entitlement year is a recurring 12-month period, which begins on your employee’s date of hire.
 As an employer, you can establish an alternative calendar year.
 If you do so, your employee is also entitled to a pro-rated amount of vacation time for the period that precedes the alternative vacation cycle.
 This is called a “stub period”.